 As the digital economy matures alongside a post-pandemic market, working professionals of all levels need to continue to up-skill themselves to remain relevant and competitive locally and globally.

 Continued training & learning has always benefited a company’s bottom line through improved productivity, efficiency and producing higher-value work.

 In particular, post-pandemic market skilled workers understand how their current skillset must adapt to new market needs and changes in consumer behaviour due to the pandemic.
-Businesses that recognize this and train their staff accordingly will be able to differentiate their organization from competitors and increase their value in the market.
+Businesses that recognise this and train their staff accordingly will be able to differentiate their organisation from competitors and increase their value in the market.

 From the EDG, PSG, MRA grant, SGTraineeship, and many more, take advantage of different government grants & subsidies, to help fund your business growth.

 There are over 100 government schemes to assist and support your business, and you can enjoy up to 80% funding support for marketing development, process redesign or overseas market expansion.

 To learn more about the different grants and incentives available, visit the GoBusiness portal.
 From funding support to references and programs for building capabilities, skills and knowledge, GoBusiness will help you find the government assistance you need.
 There is also the e-Adviser for Government Assistance, a free online tool to help you select the relevant assistance schemes for your business.

 As an Enterprise Singapore-recognised certified management consultant, Evolve & Adapt can assist local businesses apply for the Enterprise Development Grant (EDG) and Market Readiness Assistance (MRA) grant.
 Both these grants are aimed at supporting the growth and expansion of Singapore SMEs locally and internationally, respectively.

 “Strategy without tactics is the slowest route to victory.